 Appeals of the President’s decision may be made by students according to the procedures outlined in the Community College System of NH policy manual, which is available in the Vice President of Student Affairs office, the Library, and in various offices on campus.
 Faculty, staff, and administrators may appeal according to procedures outlined in the State of New Hampshire Division of Personnel Rules.

 Retaliation of any kind against anyone making an allegation of discrimination, against anyone involved in the investigation, or against anyone involved in the decision regarding corrective and/or disciplinary action is prohibited, and shall result in disciplinary action against the retaliator.

 Questions regarding this Grievance Procedure or the State and Federal antidiscrimination legislation listed above should be addressed to any of the following:

-NHTI Civil Rights/Equity Coordinator, N113 North Hall
+NHTI Title IX and Civil Rights/Equity Coordinator, N113 North Hall

 NHTI, Concord's Community College

 Community College System of New Hampshire